ilyasergey/YSC4231/_sources/faq.rst.txt

 important for you to able to demonstrate your skills on an interview and with your task project.
 This is what I'm optimising the outcomes of my classes for.

-As for graduate school admissions, it's unlikely that a single B+ will kill your application.
+As for graduate school admissions, it's unlikely that a single B will kill your application.
 At the end there will be an interview, at which you can always tell about how you learned about concept X at my class in a hard way---people will appreciate your honesty and technical sophistication.

 Finally, you can always S/U a class.